-In this work, we have studied the behavior of the DNN techniques in SRE i-vector/PLDA systems, currently considered to be state-of-the-art, as evaluated on the most common NIST SRE English test sets, such as the NIST SRE 2010, condition 5.
+In this work, we have studied the behavior of the DNN techniques in SRE i-vector/PLDA systems, currently considered to be state-ofthe-art, as evaluated on the most common NIST SRE English test sets, such as the NIST SRE 2010, condition 5.
 We have shown that when applied to non-English test sets, these techniques stop being effective and are susceptible to de-calibration of the scores produced by the traditional i-vector/PLDA systems.
+We have also observed that selecting a DNN to match the test condition does not solve the issues mentioned above.

-This work suggests that we focus on the analysis of the DNN acoustic space clustering with regard to multiple languages and other types of variability.
+This work therefore leaves more questions than answers, and suggests that we focus on the analysis of the DNN acoustic space clustering with regard to multiple languages and other types of variability, and that we study the behavior of clustering with regard to the available SRE training data.